AudioMNIST: Exploring Explainable Artificial Intelligence for Audio Analysis on a Simple Benchmark: Introduction

-This paper explores neural network interpretation in the audio domain.
+This paper explores deep neural network interpretation in the audio domain.
 As in the visual domain, neural networks have fostered progress in audio processing \cite{lee2009unsupervised,hinton2012deep, 2016arXiv161000087D}, particularly in automatic speech recognition (ASR) \cite{rabiner1993fundamentals,anusuya2010speech}.
-Although large corpora of annotated speech data are available (e.g.\ \cite{godfrey1992switchboard,garofolo1993darpa,panayotov2015librispeech}), experiments described in this paper focus on a newly gathered dataset of spoken digits in English.
-The novel dataset is publicly available in order to provide a simple sandbox setting for testing novel model architectures and interpretation algorithms.
-Due to its conceptual similarity to the MNIST dataset of handwritten digits \cite{lecun1998mnist}, which has taken this role in computer vision, this dataset will be referred to as \textit{AudioMNIST}.
-The dataset allows for several different classification tasks of which we explore spoken digit recognition and recognition of speakers' gender.
-Specifically, for each task, two neural networks are trained, one on time-frequency spectrogram representations of the audio recordings and another directly on the raw waveform representation.
-Using layer-wise relevance propagation (LRP) \cite{bach2015pixel} to inspect the networks' feature selection, we demonstrate that the spectrogram-based gender classification is mainly based on differences in lower frequency ranges and that models trained on raw waveforms focus on a rather small fraction of the input data.
+While large corpora of annotated speech data are available (e.g.\ \cite{godfrey1992switchboard,garofolo1993darpa,panayotov2015librispeech}), this paper introduces a simple publicly available dataset of spoken digits in English.
+The purpose of this dataset is to serve as a basic classification benchmark for evaluating novel model architectures and XAI algorithms in the audio domain.
+Drawing inspiration from the influential MNIST dataset of handwritten digits \cite{lecun1998mnist} that has played a pivotal role in computer vision, we have named our novel dataset \mbox{\emph{AudioMNIST}} to highlight its conceptual similarity.
+AudioMNIST allows for several different classification tasks of which we explore spoken digit recognition and recognition of speakers' sex.
+In this work, we train two neural networks for each task on two different audio representations.
+Specifically, we train one model on the time-frequency spectrogram representations of the audio recordings and another one directly on the raw waveform representation.
+We then use a popular post-hoc XAI method called layer-wise relevance propagation (LRP) \cite{bach2015pixel} to inspect the which features in the input are influential for the final model prediction.
+From these we can derive insights about the model's high-level classification strategies and demonstrate that the spectrogram-based sex classification is mainly based on differences in lower frequency ranges and that models trained on raw waveforms focus on a rather small fraction of the input data.
+Further, we explore explanation formats beyond visualization of relevance heatmaps that indicate the impact of each timepoint in the raw waveform or time-frequency component in the spectrogram representation towards the model prediction.
+Notably, we introduce audible heatmaps and demonstrate their superior interpretability over visual explanations in the audio domain in a human user-study.

-The remaining paper is organized as follows: in \Secref{sec:methods} we present the AudioMNIST dataset, describe the neural network models used for gender and digit classification, and review LRP as a general technique for explaining classifiers' decisions. \Secref{sec:results} presents the results on the spoken digit dataset and discusses the interpretations obtained with LRP before \Secref{sec:conclusion} concludes the paper with a brief summary and discussion of future work.